Lemino: Rebranding to dTV

-On April 22, 2015, Avex and Docomo announced that d-video would be renamed to dTV starting from the same day.
-As part of its renewal, dTV introduced a zapping user interface.
-Upon launching the app, a video immediately starts playing, and the channels arranged vertically can be changed by flicking on a smartphone or using a TV remote control, allowing users to begin watching something without actively searching for it.
-This change has made it easier for users to find video content and improved overall convenience.

-As a result of this renewal, the cancellation rate significantly decreased and the number of subscribers increased.
-On March 27, 2016, the number of dTV users exceeded 5 million, making it the largest SVOD service in Japan, significantly surpassing Video Pass by KDDI with 1 million users, UULA by Avex and SoftBank with 1.24 million users, and Hulu Japan by Nippon TV with 1 million users.

-dTV started supporting Chromecast in May 2015, Fire TV in March 2016, and Apple TV in June 2016.

-On June 30, 2018, dTV released Punk Samurai Kirarete-sōrō, a movie produced solely by the video streaming service.
+On June 30, 2018, dTV released Punk Samurai Slash Down, a movie produced solely by the video streaming service.
 This marked the first time a Japanese movie produced by a streaming service was released in theaters.
 Originally planned as a streaming exclusive, the project was later given a nationwide theatrical release in 300 cinemas.
-However, the box office revenue was only 300 million yen.
+However, it grossed only ¥300 million at the box office.

 According to the market research firm GEM Partners, as of 2016, dTV had a domestic share of 24.1%, overwhelmingly ranking first.
 However, in 2017, the share decreased to 18.1%, in 2019 to 13.7%, and in 2022 to 4.2%.

 In December 2021, Docomo announced that it would be changing the URL of dTV from video.dmkt-sp.jp to dtv.docomo.ne.jp.
 However, this change was not implemented until the renewal to Lemino.

-The financial results for the fiscal year ending March 2022 for the company that operates dTV showed a significant decline in revenue and profit, with sales of 11.2 billion yen (a decrease of 6.7% from the previous year) and operating profit of 460 million yen (a decrease of 70.1% from the previous year).
-Over the past two years, sales have decreased by approximately 20% and operating profit has decreased by over 80%.
-In light of these challenging business conditions, in January 2023, Avex and Docomo dissolved their joint venture, with Avex selling all of its shares to Docomo, which previously owned a 30% stake in the company while Avex held a 70% stake.
+For the fiscal year ending March 2022, dTV's operating company reported a significant decline in financial performance, with sales dropping 6.7% to ¥11.2 billion and operating profit plunging 70.1% to ¥460 million.
+Over a two-year period, sales had decreased by approximately 20% and operating profit by over 80%.
+In light of these challenges, Avex and Docomo dissolved their joint venture in January 2023.
+Avex sold its 70% stake to Docomo, making Docomo the sole owner of the service.